viltti/DE_assignment/README.md

 ## Run locally

-**Clone the repository, navigate to the project directory, install dependencies and run the jupyter notebook:** jupyter lab / jupyter notebook / or launch in some appropriate IDE. remember to get the data from the link above, and put it in data/raw
+**Clone the repository, navigate to the project directory, install dependencies and run the jupyter notebook:** jupyter lab / jupyter notebook / or launch in some appropriate IDE.
+Get the data from the link above, and put it in data/raw.